EuropeanUniversityFoundation/eche-api/docs/01_ECHE_DATA/01_IMPORT.md

 Additionally, certain known strings are replaced with empty strings (i.e. errors from the `.xlsx` formulas) - the latter are listed as `eche_null_str` in `echeapi/settings/base.py`.

-## Unicode normalization

-All text values are normalized according to the Unicode standard form `NFKC` - [read more](https://docs.python.org/3/library/unicodedata.html#unicodedata.normalize).

 ## Renaming columns

 Once the _DataFrame_ is clean, the columns are renamed according to the `eche_headers` _Dictionary_ in `echeapi/settings/base.py`.
 From that point on, all columns are named like the API keys.